apache/incubator-datalab/USER_GUIDE.md

 ## Environment management <a name="environment_management"></a>

-Data Lab Environment Management page is an administration page allowing adminstrator to see the list of all users environments and to stop/terminate all of them.
+DataLab Environment Management page is an administration page allowing adminstrator to see the list of all users environments and to stop/terminate all of them.

 To access Environment management page either navigate to it via main menu: